Meet Our Team

 Christi has owned and loved horses since she was a small child.
 Now, as an adult, she gets to live her dream: combining horses and helping people.
 Christi also enjoys music, dancing, and spending time with her family and friends.

-As a Licensed Professional Counselor, Jessica has been serving children, individuals and families since 2012.
-She received her Master’s Degree from Washington State University, and has attended several additional trainings including providing Trauma Informed Care, Play Therapy and Art Therapy.
+As a Licensed Professional Counselor, Jessica has been serving children, individuals, and families since 2012.
+She received her Master’s Degree from Washington State University and has attended several additional training including providing Trauma-Informed Care, Play Therapy, Natural Lifemanship Therapy, and Art Therapy.
 Jessica is known for her welcoming, compassionate and insightful nature, which provide the caring environment for growth and healing to occur.

 Jessica is skilled at partnering with you to meet your specific needs and goals and welcomes all that you bring into the therapy experience.
 When she is not working, Jessica enjoys yoga, reading, and making art.